stelleron/377-final-project/README.md

 2. Create an instance of the `Packr` class.
 This class object is used to manage each file's data, and store headers for each file chunk and for the .packr file.
 3. Read each file's contents and store to a chunk.
 4. Add a header to each chunk that stores metadata for loading it.
-5. (COMPRESS) Compress the chunk using the open source DEFLATE algorithm.
+5. (COMPRESS ONLY) Compress the chunk using the open source DEFLATE algorithm.
 6. Add the chunk to the `Packr` object.
 7. Flush the `Packr` object's contents to disk.